Avi Benjamin: Music and theater career

 After graduation he was accepted to the Estonian Academy of Music and Theater.
-At the academy, Benjamin studied piano under Bruno Lukk (himself a student of Arthur Schnabel and Paul Hindemith) and Toivo Nahkur.
+At the academy, Benjamin studied piano under Bruno Lukk (himself a student of Artur Schnabel and Paul Hindemith) and Toivo Nahkur.
 Among his teachers were pianist Anna Klas and composer Jaan Rääts.

 In the mid-70s, in Tallinn, Benjamin became familiar with the contemporary Western music, mostly prohibited in the USSR at that time.
 Rock 'n' Roll, hard rock, blues, and jazz soon became a part of his life together with classical music.
 During his studies at the academy, Benjamin performed with the Estonian Philharmonic Orchestra, and following his graduation he became a musical director of the Estonian State Russian Drama Theater in Tallinn.

 In the mid 80-s Benjamin moved to Moscow to work as a theater composer.
 In Moscow, Benjamin composed music mostly for the TYUZ (Young Generation Theater) and the Hermitage Theater.
 His musical “Goodbye America!” based on the famous children poem “Mister Twister” by Samuil Marshak and staged in TYUZ by director Henrietta Yanovskaya, was named the “Best Show in Moscow” in the 1988-1989 season.
 He also composed music to the “Journey of Benjamin the Third to the Holy Land” (after the classic Yiddish epic by Mendele Mocher Sforim) for Hermitage Theater.
 The play translated from Yiddish by the poet Velvl Chernin was directed by Nikolay Sheiko casting Eugene Gerchakov as a main character – the “Jewish Don Quixote” Benjamin the Third.
 Very soon the performance built up a cult status with the Moscow Jewish community as its premiere coincided with the start of the new wave of Jewish exodus from the Soviet Union.
 During his time in Moscow Benjamin also became interested in Jewish music and formed a Klezmer band.

 In February 1991, Benjamin moved to Israel and eventually settled in Jerusalem.
 Soon after arrival he was approached by Slava Maltzev and Yevgeny Arye – founders of the Gesher Theater and asked to join a new theater as its “house composer”.
 At this time he adopted “Benjamin” as his last name as a tribute to his father.
 His first work for Gesher was a music to the “Dreyfus Case”, which was followed by the “Rosencrantz and Guildenstern Are Dead”, both directed by Yevgeny Arye.
 In his twenty years as a composer and a conductor with Gesher, Benjamin wrote music to more than 30 plays.
 In his theatrical work, Benjamin explored and often combined various musical styles: from rock to jazz to klezmer to name a few.
 In particular, Benjamin composed music to the play “Adam – the Son of Dog” (אדם בן כלב) based on the book of the same name by Yoram Kaniuk (translated in English as “Adam Resurrected”) and directed by Yevgeny Arye.
 The play, staged in the circus tent especially built for this performance, became the signature of the theater and the basis of documentary “Adam’s Circus" directed by Lihi Hanoch.
 In 1997, Benjamin was awarded the Meir Margalit Prize for his work with Gesher.